wvteijlingen/swift-network-mocker/README.md

 Swift Network Mocker expects the Mocks bundle to have the following structure:

-1. Mock files must be named according to this pattern: `[method].[name].[statusCode].json.
-For example: `get.ok.200.json` is a mock for a get request returning an 200 status code.
-You can use the method `any` to make the mock available for any request method.
+1. Mock files must be named according to this pattern: `[method].[name].[statusCode].json.` For example: `get.ok.200.json` is a mock for a get request returning an 200 status code.
+You can use the method `any` to make the mock available for any request method (e.g. `any.ok.200.json`).
 1. Mock files must be placed in directories matching the URL structure of your API.
 For example: `Mocks.bundle/endpoints/users/{id}/posts` will match `https://example.com/users/1/posts`.
 1. Directories can contain placeholders in the form of `{foo}`.
 These will any URL path component.
 For example `https://example.com/users/1/posts` will match both `Mocks.bundle/endpoints/users/1/posts` and `Mocks.bundle/endpoints/users/{id}/posts`.

 **Generic mocks**

 Some mocks are applicable to all endpoints, for example a generic mock for a server error.
 Instead of duplicating such mocks in your bundle, you can place these in the `generic` folder.
 These mocks will then be made available for all known endpoints.

 ### Example